chrillefkr/cxkcdpass/README.md

 Installation from source is currently the only way to install cxkcdpass, as there has been no effort put into making any packages yet.

-## Source
+## From source

 Requirements for installing from source:
-* gcc/clang
+* gcc/clang compatible compiler
-* not sure if there's anything else.
-I don't think there is (yet).

-If you make changes to `cxkcdpass.ggo` (i.e. the gengetopt config), you'll need to have `gengetopt` installed to re-generate `cmdline.h` and `cmdline.c`.
+* Windows:
+  * Not yet supported
+* MacOS/BSD:
+  * Nothing, as arc4random is already included
+* Linux
+  * libsodium, for RNG
+    * E.g. `$ sudo apt install libsodium-dev`

+### Tarball

+TODO: As I haven't made any releases yet, there are no tarballs to install from.

+### Straight off this git repository

+Requires autotools (automake, autoconf, etc)

 ```
+$ git clone git@github.com:chrillefkr/cxkcdpass.git && cd cxkcdpass
+$ autoreconf --install
+$ cd build
+$ ../configure
 $ make
-$ # sudo make install
+$ make install
 ```

 `make install` doesn't work yet :) sorry!

 # Requirements

-OS needs to be some modern MacOS/Linux, because of mmap, wordexp, arc4random, etc. until cxkcdpass has been adopted to work on Windows.
+OS needs to be some modern MacOS/Linux, because of mmap, wordexp, etc. until cxkcdpass has been adopted to work on Windows.

 Wordlists are not included yet.
 There are some available for grabs at the